lauralifts/loadmgt-workshop/circuitbreaking/demo-basic/README.md

 Now, let's change the performance of the upstream significantly for the worse: [100msec latency and parallelism 1](http://localhost:9092/config?latency=100&parallelism=1)

 Now the server can only handle 10 qps, with each request taking 100ms to process, and we are sending 100 qps.
-The connections and requests quickly pile up, and we quickly see the CBs close.
+The connections and requests quickly pile up, and we quickly see the CBs close (in Grafana).

 The downstreams continue to make requests, but Envoy will send 504s.